 Note that the path to the Chapel is a natural track across open farmland, uneven and stony (and muddy in winter).
 Acces to the path from the car park is by a fairly large kissing gate that will allow the passage of baby buggys, wheelchairs or large electric buggy/electric wheelchairs.
 It will take around 15-20 minutes at walking pace from the car park to the Chapel.
-There are no toilet facilities at or near the Chapel so maybe you should stop at one of the pubs in the village first, take some refreshment and make sure you and your party are comfortable and ready for your visit.
+There are no toilet facilities at or near the Chapel.
+Take some refreshment with you and make sure you and your party are ready for your visit.
+Please take home any rubbish.

 If you or a member of your party is disabled and you need special help, contact the Chaplain of St Peter's in good time (seven-days advance notice if possible), and appropriate arrangements for your visit can be made.
 Click here to send an email.